 The proper technique of holding a bass is necessary for the safety of the bass and the fisherman.
 The wrong placement of the fingers can damage the bass and can kill it.
 The vertical hold is the most appropriate way to carry a bass and is recommended by many fishing professionals.

-I’m James Smith with more than 7 years of experience in fishing.
-My passion has always been fishing so I did my bachelor’s in Zoology from University of North Carolina – Charlotte.
-I write about fishing on my blog and I am always looking to provide fishing solutions for my readers.
+I’m James Smith with many years of experience in fishing.
+My passion has always been fishing, so I did my bachelor’s in Zoology from University of North Carolina – Charlotte.
+I am always looking to provide fishing tips, tricks and advice for my readers.